Swim Camp for Competitive Swimmers

 Each camper must bring a swimming suit, towel, swim cap, fins, goggles and his/her own pillow, blanket and bed/bath linens for the week (bed linens to fit the extra-long twin residence hall beds).

 When campers are not with the coaches, they are supervised by specially-trained Camp Counselors who serve as positive role models, mentors and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules & regulations.

-Students stay in secure University residence halls dedicated to summer campers (2 per room).
+Campers stay in secure University residence halls dedicated to summer camps (2 per room).
 Males and females are housed in separate halls.
 Laundry facilities are available in each hall at no charge.
 Our Camp Counselors will be on-site in the residence halls at all times.